synkobass/swaggat/README.md

-# Sagat Skill/Trigger Matchup Guide
+# Sagat Matchup/Skill/Trigger Guide

+This guide is to help new Sagat players with general character matchup advise and to pick the right V-Skill and V-Trigger for the specific matchups.

 ## Introduction

-This guide is to help new Sagat players with general character matchup advise and to pick the right V-Skill and V-Trigger for the specific matchups.

 Matchups are devided into 4 categories:
 * advantage